SamiAILab/SamiAILab.github.io/index.md

 * Sámi Tabletop RPG: A culturally rooted role-playing game documented in peer-reviewed research.
 This work is published in ACM CHI Play 25: [Storycrafting With Constraints: Sámi Storytelling and Generative AI Workflows](https://dl.acm.org/doi/full/10.1145/3744736.3749342).
 We also describe the work in this [video](https://dl.acm.org/doi/suppl/10.1145/3744736.3749342/suppl_file/10.1145_3744736.3749342-video.mp4).
 We have also presented the work at NordiCHI '24 workshop, and as a poster at UNESCO LT4All 2025.
 * Presentation: "Bridging Sámi traditional knowledge and artificial intelligence" at WIPCE 2025.

-In the news: NRK Sápmi: [Aalkoeåålmegidie birrie DJ-evtiedimmiem stuvredh](https://www.nrk.no/sapmi/aalkoeaalmegidie-birrie-dj-evtiedimmiem-stuvredh-1.17660246) and [Ber urfolk ta styring i KI-utviklingen](https://www.nrk.no/sapmi/ber-urfolk-ta-styring-i-ki-utviklingen-1.17659108), Anaráš aavis: [Lars Ailo Bongo lii vuáittám tahojiermi maaŋgâ­hámásâš­vuođâ palhâšume Taažâst](https://www.anarasaavis.fi/2025/06/12/lars-ailo-bongo-lii-vuaittam-tahojiermi-maangahamasasvuoda-palhasume-taazast/), NRK: [Dette mener KI er samisk](https://www.nrk.no/norge/dette-mener-ki-er-samisk-1.16761140).
+In the news: Anaráš aavis: NRK: [Dette mener KI er samisk](https://www.nrk.no/norge/dette-mener-ki-er-samisk-1.16761140).

 ### Language Technology Evaluation